smartanthill/smartanthill2_0/docs/design-documents/protocols/sascrambling.rst

 Each device with Poor-Man's PRNG, has it's own AES-128 secret key (this key MUST NOT be stored outside of the device), and additionally keeps a counter.
 This counter MUST be kept in a way which guarantees that the same value of the counter is never reused; this includes both having counter of sufficient size, and proper commits to persistent storage to avoid re-use of the counter in case of accidental device reboot.
 As for commits to persistent storage - two such implementations are discussed in :ref:`sasp` document, in 'Implementation Details' section, with respect to storing nonces.

-Then, Poor-Man's PRNG simply encrypts current value of the counter with AES-128, and returns this encrypted value as next 16 bytes of the output.
+Then, Poor-Man's PRNG simply encrypts current value of the counter with AES-128, increments counter (see note above about guarantees of no-reuse), and returns encrypted value of the counter as next 16 bytes of the random output.

 TODO: Speck cipher instead of AES for both SCRAMBLING and Poor-Man's PRNG?
 (Speck has been reported to be about 3x faster than AES on MP430)